 The worldwide market for technology that enables hyperautomation will reach $596.6 billion in 2022.

 82% of organizations believe they’re vulnerable to cyber-attacks, according to a recent survey.
-Yet 78% of senior IT and security leaders say they lack sufficient protection against cyber-attacks, often due to underspending or poor investments in security.
+Yet many senior IT and security leaders say they lack sufficient protection against cyber-attacks, often due to underspending or poor investments in security.

 As our reliance on cloud-based digital communication platforms in the hybrid workplace grows, it’s more important than ever to have centralized control of all devices and channels.
 Enterprises must be mindful of where they collect, store, and use data.

 In the short term, this will push telecom expense management companies even harder to secure data and ensure their customers comply with data privacy regulations, such as General Data Protection Regulation (GDPR).
 Longer-term, vendors will look to implement cybersecurity meshes.
 These integrate widely-distributed security services into a flexible, composable architecture that can verify identity and policy adherence across cloud and non-cloud environments.

 90% of security leaders believe their organization is falling short when it comes to addressing cyber risks.

 5. Mobile Device Management